 Fast forward to 20th Century Western culture and the most famous depiction of dwarfism comes from Walt Disney.
 In the first full length animated motion picture Snow White and Seven Dwarfs the dwarfs are mostly comic entertainment, each named after their personality type - Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy, and Dopey.
 The other big depiction from that period came from JRR Tolkien.
 Dwarfs, or as he called them 'dwarves' are even more so mythical creatures, completely apart from humans, like orcs, elves, and hobbits.
 Both these depictions have their roots in German folklore.

 In 2017 the most successful story in the world is the A Song of Ice and Fire series created by George RR Martin and adapted for television as Game of Thrones by David Benioff and DB Weiss at HBO.
 The books themselves are sold in the fantasy section but the reason why they've sold so well is, in part, because Martin subverts the genre.
 Martin writes about dragons, and magic, and also about dwarfs.
 But George RR Martin's dwarfs are not merely human shaped entities dwelling inside mountains smithing away and hoarding gold.
 Martin's dwarfs are humans with the physical disability called dwarfism.
 Tyrion Lannister is a member of the wealthiest and most powerful family in Westeros (not dissimilar to Egypt's Seneb).
 Martin's gets meta in A Storm of Swords, addressing the usual tropes about dwarfs in entertainment.
-At his own wedding King Joffrey introduce a mock play.
+At his own wedding King Joffrey introduces a mock play.
 All the players are dwarfs.
 Joffrey mockingly tries to coerce his uncle Tyrion into joining them.
 Tyrion carefully evades this demand, but at the same time insults Joffrey, which draws more genuine laughter from from the crowd.

 The task of art is to uncover things that are not payed attention to and to then provoke responses that are outside of everyday experiences.
 Historically art has been exceptionally mean to people with dwarfism, categorising their genetic condition into something as both mythological and comical.
 The A Song of Ice and Fire saga is one of the finest efforts in art to re-humanise a part of society that has previously been so successfully ridiculed by the same genre.
 This coupled with Peter Dinklage's screen portrayal of Tyrion has successfully shifted the way that millions of people think, at least superficially, about people who just happen to be dwarfs.